Independent Filmmaker's Coalition: Membership

-Annual dues are kept low (currently at $5/ month, $50/ year) so they don’t prove a deterrent to becoming a member.
+Annual dues are kept low (currently at $5/ month, $50/ year, or $100/year) so they don’t prove a deterrent to becoming a member.
 Dues entitle members to vote in board elections, receive discounts with community partners for gear rental, classes, venues, and more, discounted entry into film competitions, discounted entry into screenings, discounted or free access to community seminars, and in 2024 members were eligible to apply for the Filmmaker Grant of $1,250.